Trimeroceras

 It comprises at least five species.
-Trimeroceras bulbosum and T. cylindricum are found across Eurasia, while T. ellipticum is restricted to Scotand and Wales, and T. gilberti is only known from two specimens from Indiana.
+Trimeroceras bulbosum and T. cylindricum are found across Eurasia, while T. ellipticum is restricted to Scotland and Wales, and T. gilberti is only known from two specimens from Indiana.
 Fossils of the former two have been found in Sichuan, China, as well as in Gotland, Sweden and in several localities across the Czech Republic.
 Another related species, Gomphoceras alphaeus, has been suggested to also belong to Trimeroceras.

 Description and behavior

 Like other related oncocerids, the shell of Trimeroceras is straight and of equal width and height up to the septum of truncation and bearing horizontal markings, with a later curved apical part.
 It is often found lacking its apical part past the septum of truncation.

 Trimeroceras had a restricted slit-like aperture which, on top of the hyponomic sinus acting as water-jet funnel, allowed only a small number of tentacles to exist which would have been much smaller than that of modern Nautilus.
 These tentacles were most importantly used for gathering food, but it is unlikely that they were used for prey capture as large prey would not be able to fit through the narrow sinus.
 The numerous retractor muscles arranged uniformly through the body instead suggests a microphagous feeding habit.
 It likely suspended itself vertically above the benthos, face-down, and filtered the water column.
 It is assumed that Trimeroceras did not inhabit shallow waters in reefs, as environments with strong currents would have caused it distress.
 It instead probably spent its life at great depths.

-Based on the structure of Trimeroceras connecting rings and the mass distribution of mature oncocerid shells in carbonate facies, it is possible that they used modified body chambers to brood eggs internally before spawning in shallow water environments.
+Based on the structure of Trimeroceras's connecting rings and the mass distribution of mature oncocerid shells in carbonate facies, it is possible that they used modified body chambers to brood eggs internally before spawning in shallow water environments.